Flynn500/dubious/README.md

 print("Some samples:", area.sample(5))
 ```

-<p>We can also use distribution and uncertainty objects as parameters.</p>
+We can also use distribution and uncertainty objects as parameters.

 ```python
 from dubious import Normal, Beta, Uncertain, Context